obsidianmd/obsidian-help/pt/Plugins/Canvas.md

 1. Right-click the canvas and then select **Add note from vault**.
 2. Select the note you want to add.

-Or, you can add them to the canvas by dragging the file from the [[File explorer]].
+Or, you can add them to the canvas by dragging the file from the [[Explorador de arquivos]].

 ### Add cards from media